KozlovVP/Qt-StockAdviser/README.md

 * get correlation graph between two chosen securities

 ## Tech performance
-My main focus was not on functionality, but on making the app multithreaded and optimized.
+My main focus was on making the app multithreaded and optimized.
 Each client request is readed in a seperate thread, each request is processed in a seperate thread.

 How everything works: